morris-frank/uva-rl-reproducibility/docs/index.md

 In this blog post we want to investigate the effectiveness os using the semi-gradient and the full-gradient updates for a deep value function approximator in Temporal-difference learning in different environments.

 ## Background
-In Reinforcement Learning the general goal is to learn for our computer program (called the _agent_) what is best think to do (called the _policy_ $$\pi$$) given its current situation (called the _state_) given the available possible things to do (called _actions_).
+In Reinforcement Learning the general goal is to learn for our computer program (called the _agent_) what is the best think to do (how a agent is behaving is called the _policy_ $$\pi$$) given its current situation (called the _state_) given the available possible things to do (called _actions_).
 An environment can be anything like a 2D maze, a [boardgame](https://nl.wikipedia.org/wiki/Backgammon), a [really complicated boardgame](https://deepmind.com/research/case-studies/alphago-the-story-so-far) or anything else that's learnable.
 Each environment has rewards attach, that can be negative or positive depending on what our agent does.
 For example in  the simple 2D maze, there is probably a big positive reward for reaching the end but maybe a small negative reward for every step taken, as walking is painful!

 <img src="https://imgs.xkcd.com/comics/computers_vs_humans.png" title="It's hard to train deep learning algorithms when most of the positive feedback they get is sarcastic.">

 In the most classical approach of Reinforcement Learning we would simply keep a table handy with all states and actions and just keep track of how much reward we have gotten subsequently from that position.
 During training we fill the table with the experience of our agent.
 Later the agent just needs to pick the most rewarding action from this table and that's it.

 ### Value approximation
 When number of states get too big keep track of in a table, instead we can replace the table with function that approximates the correct table.
 This function, given a state, returns estimates of the corresponding values for all possible actions.
 We need to pick a family of functions that is capable of this complexity.
 In this research we focus on artificial neural networks, as in [theory they can approximate any parametric function](https://en.wikipedia.org/wiki/Universal_approximation_theorem).